d9pouces/PolyArchiv/README.md

     |     source 3: mysql         |
     \-----------------------------/

-Configuration is based on standard `.ini` files, each file corresponding to one repository:
+Configuration is based on standard `.ini` files, each file corresponding to one collect or backup point:

   * `my-collect-point.collect` defines a collect point named `my-collect-point`,
-  * `my-backup-point.remote` defines a backup point named `my-backup-point`.
+  * `my-backup-point.backup` defines a backup point named `my-backup-point`.

 Each collect point must define a base folder and one or more data sources, all of them being defined in the `my-collect-point.collect` file: